muskankhedia/Revolutionize_Medicare/README.md

 [![GitHub stars](https://img.shields.io/github/stars/muskankhedia/Revolutionize_Medicare.svg?style=social&label=Star&maxAge=2592000)](https://GitHub.com/muskankhedia/Revolutionize_Medicare/stargazers/) [![GitHub forks](https://img.shields.io/github/forks/muskankhedia/Revolutionize_Medicare.svg?style=social&label=Fork&maxAge=2592000)](https://GitHub.com/muskankhedia/Revolutionize_Medicare/network/) [![GitHub watchers](https://img.shields.io/github/watchers/muskankhedia/Revolutionize_Medicare.svg?style=social&label=Watch&maxAge=2592000)](https://GitHub.com/muskankhedia/Revolutionize_Medicare/watchers/)

 Medicare is an application that aims to modernize and revolutionize the way that Healthcare works in India.
-It reduces the information gap between a patient and a doctor, reducing the chances of wrong diagnosis significantly.
+It reduces the information gap between a patient and a doctor, significantly reducing the chances of wrong diagnosis.
 It helps to simplify the complex task of choosing medication and other patient related decisions with the help of Deep learning.
-The crucial patient records (i.e., his medical history) is stored using a blockchain.
+Our model considers information like the patient's record of previous ailments, his Sugar level, Blood Pressure, BMI, TPR, etc to smartly suggest medicines.
+The crucial patient records (i.e., his medical history) is stored using a blockchain in order to be secure, scalable and fault tolerant.

 ## :minidisc: Installation instructions
 You must have [Go](https://golang.org/) and [npm](https://www.npmjs.com/) installed in your computer.
 Then follow these steps: